Phra Lak Phra Ram: Textual

 Due to the fragile nature of organic matter in hot, humid weather, most of these texts have been mostly lost or destroyed.
-Nevertheless, several texts have been uncovered at Vat Phra Kèo in Vientiane, Vat Kang Tha in Ban Bo Ô, Ban Naxone Tay, Ban Hom, and Vat Nong Bon, in Laos; Roi Et in Thailand, now housed in Bangkok; and a manuscript of the Vientiane version in Phnom Penh.
+In 1950, Phra Lak Phra Ram manuscripts were found that proved Laos had preserved four unknown local versions of Ramayana.
+Several texts have been uncovered at Vat Phra Kèo in Vientiane, Vat Kang Tha in Ban Bo Ô, Ban Naxone Tay, Ban Hom, and Vat Nong Bon, in Laos; Roi Et in Thailand, now housed in Bangkok; and a manuscript of the Vientiane version in Phnom Penh.
 Of these, only Ban Hom and Ban Naxone Tay have complete versions preserved.

 Only two modern printed editions exist.
 The most noted is Sachchidanda Sahai's version, mostly based on the Vat Phra Kèo version.
 It was printed in 1973 by the patronage of the Indian Embassy in Vientiane.
 Vietnamese scholar Vo Thu Tinh also published a 1972 version adapted from the manuscript of Vat Kang Tha, and is depicted at Vat Oup Muong in Vientiane.
 This version has been criticised for being too simplified.